About Beth Marlin

 In the 80’s her L.A. band, Speed Bumps was very punky.
 In the 90’s she was Bethie, BMG’s kids’ recording artist.
 Bethie sang at the White House and wrote the music for the first ever educational software for children, Knowledge Adventure’s Jump Start Toddlers and Pre-School…winning many awards including Parents’ Choice Silver and Gold.

 Album #7 is 2016’s EP release called RAILROAD!
-Currently working on the soundtrack for a resistance documentary, due out late 2017.
+2018’s release is resistance documentary, WON’T GO SILENT.
+Beth is currently working on a new duo collaboration with John Dodge.
 View extended bio.

 SEPT.
 2016“Railroad” Release Interview with Middle Tennessee Music: http://www.midtnmusic.com/beth-marlin-interview/